List of Major League Baseball leaders in home runs by pitchers

 Wes Ferrell holds both the career and season records for home runs by a pitcher.

 In baseball, a home run (HR) is typically a fair hit that passes over an outfield fence or into the stands at a distance from home plate of 250 feet or more, which entitles the batter to legally touch all bases and score without liability.
 Atypically, a batter who hits a fair ball and touches each base in succession from 1st to home, without an error being charged to a defensive player, is credited with an inside-the-park home run.
 If, during a play, defensive or fan interference is called, and the awarded bases allow the batter to cross home plate, the batter is credited with a home run.

 Wes Ferrell holds the all-time Major League Baseball record for home runs hit while playing the position of pitcher.
 He hit 37 as a pitcher.
 Baseball Hall of Famers Bob Lemon and Warren Spahn are tied for second with 35 career home runs apiece.
 Red Ruffing, Earl Wilson, and Don Drysdale are the only other pitchers to hit at least 25 home runs.
 Jack Stivetts hit a total of 35 home runs in his playing career, 21 as a pitcher.
 Ferrell and Ruffing also rank among the top pitchers in batting average, hitting .280 and .269, respectively.

-As of the 2025 season, Shohei Ohtani holds the lead among all active pitchers with 10 (he has 264 total HRs, but 252 were hit as a designated hitter and 2 were as a pinch hitter).
+As of the 2025 season, Shohei Ohtani holds the lead among all active pitchers with 11 (he has 280 total HRs, but 266 were hit as a designated hitter and 2 were as a pinch hitter).
 Carlos Zambrano has hit the most home runs by a pitcher since the American League adopted the designated hitter rule in 1973.
 Starting with the 2022 season, the National League also adopted the designated hitter rule, so most pitchers will no longer bat, except two-way players, such as Ohtani.

 Ferrell, who had a career slash line of .280/.351/.446, had his best offensive year in 1931, when he set the single-season record for home runs by a pitcher with nine.
 The record had previously been held by Stivetts, who had hit seven in 1890.
 Since 1931, six different pitchers have hit seven home runs in a season: Ferrell, Lemon, Don Newcombe, Don Drysdale (twice), Wilson, and Mike Hampton.

 Babe Ruth started his major league career as a pitcher before moving to the outfield.
 Only 14 of his 714 career home runs were hit as a pitcher, however.

 The first pitcher to officially hit a home run was Jack Manning, who accomplished the feat on August 3, 1876.
 The most home runs by a pitcher in a single game is three, achieved by Jim Tobin on May 13, 1942 and Shohei Ohtani in a postseason game on October 17, 2025.
 However, Ohtani only hit 2 of those HRs as pitcher of record.
-His 3rd HR came in the 7th inning after he had been removed as pitcher and moved to DH.
+His 3rd HR came in the 7th inning after he had been removed as pitcher, but remained in the game as the DH.